susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 ### What I did well this time

 I feel that during this month of talks, I accomplished a lot, and got a lot of praise for my deliveries.
 For one technical topic I even got amazing feedback from non-technical folks that they were able to follow the talk!
-I think that crafting the headers of the slides to have the high level conclusion really helped - even if the business-side folks space out because of the math equations on my slides, they can still remember the reasons for using that algorithm, at least.
+I think that crafting the headers of the slides to have the high level conclusion really helped - even if the business-side folks space out because of the math equations, they can at least remember the reasons for using the algorithm I'm explaining.

 <img style="padding: 15px; float: left;" src="/assets/talk_schedule.jpg" width="315"/>

 In addition, my time management and discipline tactics worked well - I had the image to the left as my phone wallpaper for the entire month.
 It's a checklist of milestones such as when the dry runs were scheduled, when I planned to have the MVP slides done, and so on.
-This really helped me stay on track despite my time being literally squeezed - even a tiny lapse could cause me to fail preparation for a talk.
+This really helped me stay on track despite my time being literally squeezed - even a tiny lapse could cause me to fail to prepare thoroughly for a talk.

 ### What I will change next time